Understanding Obesity in Cats and How to Get Them Healthy

 4) Slow and Steady

 Getting an obese cat to lose weight needs to be done gradually…no crash diets allowed!
 Rapid weight loss or prolonged periods of anorexia can lead to the hepatic lipidosis mentioned earlier.
-Slow, steady weight loss results in a better chance that your cat will maintain its new lower body weight in the long term.
+Slow, steady weight loss results in a better chance of your cat maintaining its new lower body weight long term.

 5) Be Committed

-Be committed to the weight loss program and try to avoid getting discouraged if things don’t go smoothly from the start.
+Be committed to the weight loss program and avoid getting discouraged if things don’t go smoothly from the start.
 It takes time for cats and owners alike to adjust to lifestyle changes.
-Successful weight loss means that your cat will probably live a few extra years and have a much better quality of life.
+Successful weight loss means that your cat could live a few extra years and have a much better quality of life.
 That will make you happy too!